cosmo0/retropie-overlays/README.md

 - Navigate to `recalbox/system/configs/retroarch`
 - **Recommended:** backup the folder content!
 - Copy the content of the overlays folder into the share, and overwrite the files.
+- In the Recalbox main menu, open the settings (start) > games options > make sure "pixel perfect" is unchecked.

 ## Modification